aws/aws-cdk-rfcs/text/0497-glue-l2-construct.md

 ### Workflow Triggers

-In AWS Glue, developers can use workflows to create and visualize complex extract, transform, and load (ETL) activities involving multiple crawlers, jobs, and triggers.
-Standalone triggers are an anti-pattern, so we will only create triggers from within a workflow.
+You can use Glue workflows to create and visualize complex extract, transform, and load (ETL) activities involving multiple crawlers, jobs, and triggers.
+Standalone triggers are an anti-pattern, so you must create triggers from within a workflow using the L2 construct.

-Within the workflow object, there will be functions to create different types of triggers with actions and predicates.
-Those triggers can then be added to jobs.
+Within a workflow object, there are functions to create different types of triggers with actions and predicates.
+You then add those triggers to jobs.

-For all trigger types, the StartOnCreation property will be set to true by default, but developers will have the option to override it.
+StartOnCreation defaults to true for all trigger types, but you can override it if you prefer for your trigger not to start on creation.

-1. **On Demand Triggers**
+1. **On-Demand Triggers**

-On demand triggers can start glue jobs or crawlers.
-We’ll add convenience functions to create on-demand crawler or job triggers.
-The trigger method will take an optional description but abstract the requirement of an actions list using the job or crawler objects using conditional types.
+On-demand triggers can start glue jobs or crawlers.
+This construct provides convenience functions to create on-demand crawler or job triggers.
+The constructor takes an optional description parameter, but abstracts the requirement of an actions list using the job or crawler objects using conditional types.

 ```ts
 myWorkflow = new glue.Workflow(this, "GlueWorkflow", {